-It features a sturdy steel frame and is large enough to handle a few plants.
+It features a sturdy steel frame and is large enough to handle several plants.
 It’s plain white with clear glass sides.
 You can vent the top in a halfway open position for improved ventilation.

-The unit is easy to clean and portable so that you can move it with the sunlight.
-Additionally, you could start plants inside and shift the entire unit outside while providing protection from late frosts.
+The unit is easy to clean and portable, so you can move it with the sunlight.
+Additionally, you could start plants inside and shift the entire unit outside while protecting it from late frosts.

-One of the unique features that sets this product apart is the slightly sloped roof.
+One unique feature that sets this product apart is the slightly sloped roof.
 You can open the top to access plants from above or vent the inside.
-The slight decline also prevents water and debris from collecting and blocking the sun or damaging the unit.
+The slight decline prevents water and debris from collecting and blocking the sun or damaging the unit.

 See Related: Best Greenhouse Ideas

-If you want a greenhouse with windows, this freestanding option might be a solid choice.
+This freestanding option might be a solid choice if you want a greenhouse with windows.
 It comes in various sizes, so there’s an option to fit your space.
 The chic design is reminiscent of a conservatory or commercial greenhouse.

 This greenhouse doesn’t have glass windows, but the polycarbonate sheeting is durable and protects your plants from harmful UV rays while letting them soak up the sun’s rays.
 It features several key pieces, including roof vents, rain gutters, and a magnetic catch on the door.
 Plus, it can handle winds up to 56 miles per hour.

-Some of the key features that set this greenhouse apart include a gutter system and side Louvre windows to regular temperature and humidity.
-This greenhouse is impact-resistant and can handle the elements, including snow and ice.
+Some key features that set this greenhouse apart include a gutter system and side Louvre windows to regular temperature and humidity.
+This greenhouse is impact-resistant and can handle elements, including snow and ice.

 Though it doesn’t have glass windows, this greenhouse uses clear panels to protect the plants and promote full visibility.

-The kit comes with wall brackets so that you can secure it inside or out, and features “feet” that keep it off the ground.
+The kit has wall brackets to secure it inside or out and features “feet” that keep it off the ground.
 It’s small enough to work inside but large and sturdy enough to work outdoors.